Counting the Farne Island puffins

 What can be done to help?

-2018 marks the 25th anniversary of the Farnes achieving National Nature Reserve status.
-This helps protect significant areas of nature habitats and opened up additional finance for the protection of the islands, as well as providing resource for research and studies into preventing further decline.
+2018 marked the 25th anniversary of the Farnes achieving National Nature Reserve status.
+This helps protect significant areas of nature habitats and opened up additional finance for the protection of the islands, as well as providing resource for research and studies into protecting puffin populations.

-As Tom Hendry, Farne Island ranger, says, ‘If the causes of puffin decline are what we suspect, [thought to be largely due to the impacts of climate change], it will require a bigger effort to encourage everyone to think about how we can reduce our use of single use plastics and limit our use of non-renewable energy.’
+'If the root causes of puffin decline are what we suspect, it will require a bigger effort to encourage everyone to think about how we can prevent overfishing, reduce our use of single-use plastic and limit our use of non-renewable energy, but it can be done.'